DuckDivers/list-backorders-for-woocommerce/readme.txt

 You can also modify the order meta (by editing the order) to update the Backordered quantity, or manually add "Backordered" as a Meta Key and the quantity as the Meta Value.
 This plugin will only detect orders whose status is pending, processing, or on-hold.
 Completed orders will automatically remove themselves from the list.

+Version 2.0 Includes jQuery DataTables to allow easy manipulation of the output of the backordered items list, and allows for export to PDF, XLS, or CSV files.

 == Requirements ==

 This plugin requires the use of WooCommerce.